 No matter how or to whom you sell, email lead nurturing is likely for you.
 We break down the 3 key lead nurturing strategies below, but before we do – let’s go back to basics and talk about what a lead nurturing strategy is and the key terminology.

 Simply put, lead nurturing is the strategy of taking an individual lead and moving them closer towards a purchase or other type of conversion.
 Obviously lead nurturing is more complicated than that, otherwise you wouldn’t be here, but when you understand that basic concept, everything that follows begins to make more sense.

-Lead nurturing is commonly used synonymously with a form of email marketing call “drip campaigns.”
+Lead nurturing is commonly used synonymously with a form of email marketing called “drip campaigns.”
 This is not necessarily wrong, as today most people think of email when they think of lead nurturing.
 As the customer journey continues to grow in complexity, with touchpoints spanning online and offline, your lead nurturing strategy should also broaden to other channels than just email in order to reach your consumers more effectively.
 The concept of lead nurturing can also be applied to things such as your paid remarketing strategy or site personalization strategy.